hw630590/discord-music-bot/README.md

 # Discord Music Bot

-A fully functional music bot for Discord built with Node.js, leveraging the Discord.js library for interacting with the Discord API and Yt-dlp for fetching audio streams from various sources.
+A fully functional music bot for Discord built with Node.js, leveraging the Discord.js library for interacting with the Discord API and `yt-dlp` for fetching audio streams from various sources.

 ## Features